 Whether you are going for a stroll around the park or shopping mall or even taking a daily commute to your workplace, it is important to own a good pair of walking shoes.
-This is especially true if you happen to walk a lot, regardless when you are out for business or leisure.
+This is especially true if you happen to walk a lot, regardless of business or leisure.
 However, not every shoe is created equal.
 That said, what should you consider when you decide to purchase a new pair of walking shoes?
 Keep reading and find out below.

 1) Choose To Buy Them In The Evening